Unboxed-Software/solana-course/content/durable-nonces.md

 const nonce = NonceAccount.fromAccountData(nonceAccount.data);
 ```

-### Use the Nonce in the transaction:
+### Using the nonce in the transaction to make a durable transaction

-To build a durable transaction, we should make sure to do the following:
+To build a fully functioning durable transaction, we should make sure to do the following:

 1. use the nonce value in replacement of the recent blockhash.
 2. add the nonceAdvance instruction as the first instruction in the transaction.